pedro-abundio-wang/deep-learning/3 structuring-machine-learning-projects/Readme.md

 ### Train/dev/test distributions

-- Dev and test sets should come from the same distribution.
-- Choose dev set and test set to reflect data you expect to get in the future and consider important to do well on.
-- Setting up the dev set, as well as the validation metric is really defining what target you want to aim at.

 You have your cat app image data segmented into four regions, based on your largest markets: (i) US, (ii) China, (iii) India, and (iv) Other.
 To come up with a dev set and a test set, say we put US and India in the dev set; China and Other in the test set.
 In other words, we can randomly assign two of these segments to the dev set, and the other two to the test set, right?

 Once you define the dev and test sets, your team will be focused on improving dev set performance.
 Thus, the dev set should reflect the task you want to improve on the most: To do well on all four geographies, and not only two.